 Official 7 Day National Weather Service Forecast (CAZ015)

 Sunday Night: Mostly clear.
-Lows 57 to 63.
-Southeast winds up to 10 mph.
+Lows 35 to 41.
+North winds around 10 mph.

 Product Disclaimer